CoCreateInstance function (combaseapi.h)

 ||The ppv parameter is NULL.|

-The CoCreateInstance function provides a convenient shortcut by connecting to the class object associated with the specified CLSID, creating an uninitialized instance, and releasing the class object.
+The CoCreateInstance function provides a convenient shortcut by connecting to the class object associated with the specified CLSID, creating a default-initialized instance, and releasing the class object.
 As such, it encapsulates the following functionality:

 CoGetClassObject(rclsid, dwClsContext, NULL, IID_IClassFactory, &pCF); hresult = pCF->CreateInstance(pUnkOuter, riid, ppvObj) pCF->Release();